arso-project/sonar-docs/docs/intro-start.md

 ## What can Sonar be used for?

 We imagine a wide range of use cases for Sonar, it is a framework that provides the tools you can use to build upon.
-Some use cases we explored include: Searchable and replicable media archives, blogs, archiving and searching of chat logs.
+Some use cases we explored include: Searchable and replicable media archives, research databases, blogs, archiving and searching of chat logs.

 ## How to run Sonar